TN govt announces Rs 12,110 crore farm loan waiver | Headlines

 The principal opposition party DMK, which staged a walkout ahead of the Governor's address on February 2, had alreadyannounced boycott of the session.
 Assembly elections arelikely in April or early May in Tamil Nadu.

-The waiver would pave the way for 16.43 lakh farmers tocontinue cultivation without any hassles, he said.
+The waiver would pave the way for 16.43 lakh farmers tocontinue cultivation without any hassles, Palaniswami said.

+In his reaction, DMK chief M K Stalin said since he hasbeen promising crop loan waiver after his party assumed power,Palaniswami has now made the announcement as the ChiefMinister had no other option.

-Targeting the DMK, Palaniswami said the party hadpromised two acres of land to landless farmers in the run upto 2006 Assembly polls, but they could not fulfill the promiseand people knew it and it is the truth.
+Palaniswami has not waived the loan considering thefarmers welfare but out of selfishness, eyeing the Assemblyelections, Stalin said, adding ''people know this very well.''
+Palaniswami, targeting the DMK, said the party hadpromised two acres of land to landless farmers in the run upto 2006 Assembly polls, but they could not fulfill the promiseand people knew it and it is the truth.

-Similarly, during 2019 Lok Sabha polls, leader ofopposition and DMK chief M K Stalin had assured waiver offarmers' crop loans in cooperative societies.
+Similarly, during 2019 Lok Sabha polls, leader ofopposition and DMK chief Stalin had assured waiver offarmers' crop loans in cooperative societies.

 After it won 38 out of 39 constituencies, DMK forgot thepromise it made to the people.